This Is Part Two of Two In Our Series on Employee Feedback

 Read Part One Here.

-This may not come as a surprise, but most managers are not inherently good at recognizing their employees and providing positive, effective feedback.
+This may not come as a surprise, but most managers are not inherently good at providing positive, effective employee feedback and recognizing their employees.
 According to Gallup, only 14.5% of managers strongly agree they are good at giving feedback (oddly enough, over 50% said they felt at least some confidence in their ability to give feedback).
 Even if we accept to believe that these manager’s self-opinion is an accurate portrayal of their recognition efforts, it still leaves the majority of managers at a loss at how to handle giving feedback.
 These statistics, combined with the fact that 90% of employees are actively disengaged after receiving negative feedback (as referenced in our previous article) it’s clear that today’s workplaces have a major feedback problem.

 “Only 14.5% of managers strongly agree they are good at giving feedback”